Note

 Access to this page requires authorization.
 You can try changing directories.

-Code interpreter enables Copilot Studio agents to generate and execute Python code when needed to respond to user prompts.
-Code interpreter supports tasks such as data preparation, statistical analysis, table joins, forecasting, and chart generation.
+By using code interpreter, Copilot Studio agents can generate and run Python code when they need to respond to user prompts.
+Code interpreter supports tasks such as statistical analysis, table joins, forecasting, and chart generation.
 These tasks work with structured files like CSV and Excel.
-Code interpreter supports the GPT-4.1 model.

 - Lower the skill barrier for advanced analytics by letting users ask analytic questions in natural language.